The affinity plot shows the relation between the association (ka) and dissociation (kd) rate constants and the equilibrium dissociation constant (KD).

 The affinity plot shows that the same equilibrium dissociation constant can have many different sensorgram shapes which depend on the rate constants.
 In addition the shape of the association curve is also dependent on the analyte concentration.

 Compare the figure below with sensorgram B in the affinity plot.
 When the analyte concentration = 1x KD the curves look the same (scale is different).
-When the analyte concnetration changes the association part changes but the dissociation part stays the same.
+When the analyte concentration changes the association part changes but the dissociation part stays the same although due to the higher starting point the dissociation rate starts faster.

 To reach steady state faster it is possible to raise the analyte concentration, but this will not always work.
 Analyte concentrations above 100 times KD often lead to binding curves that are not an exponential and the bulk shift disturbs the curve significantly.
 It is better to increase the injection time.
 However, as shown in the table below, this can take a very long.
 The time to reach steady state mainly depends on the dissociation rate constant.
 Long injection times are not always feasible due to the limited amount of sample or the maximal injection volume.